hyperledger-archives/grid-rfcs/text/0000-sawtooth-governance.md

 # Rationale and alternatives
 [alternatives]: #alternatives

+The selection of a governance model substantially similar to that used by Hyperledger Sawtooth is desirable to create a uniform experience across the projects.

 The [Mozilla governance model](https://www.mozilla.org/en-US/about/governance/policies/module-ownership/ )
 was also considered, however a hierarchical model was focused on ensuring the project maintained a consistent vision was preferred.